Austria

 Yes

 The Austrian Youth Strategy aims to strengthen and develop youth policy across sectors and to take the realities of young people's lives better into account.
 In September 2020, the federal government renewed its commitment to the strategy in its Government Programme 2020-2024.
 The youth strategy is described not as a static document, but rather an ever-developing process that involves all federal ministries.
 An overview of the ministries' individual implementation measures can be found on the Chancellery's website.
-The Austrian Youth Strategy identifies 33 youth goals from four main fields of action:
+The Austrian Youth Strategy identifies 35 youth goals from four main fields of action:

-• Employment and learning;
+• Learning and employment;

 • Participation and initiative;